dakrone/cheshire/README.md

     ;; parse a SMILE stream lazily (keywords option also supported) (parsed-smile-seq (clojure.java.io/reader "/tmp/foo"))

+### Custom Encoders

+Custom encoding is supported from 2.0.0 and up, however there still may be bugs, if you encounter a bug, please open a github issue.

+    ;; Custom encoders allow you to swap out the api for the fast ;; encoder with one that is slightly slower, but allows custom ;; things to be encoded:
+    (ns myns
+      (:use [cheshire.custom]))

+    ;; First, add a custom encoder for a class:
+    (add-encoder java.awt.Color
+                 (fn [c jsonGenerator]
+                   (.writeString jsonGenerator (str c))))

+    ;; There are also helpers for common encoding actions:
+    (add-encoder java.net.URL encode-str)

+    ;; List of common encoders that can be used: (see custom.clj) ;; encode-nil
+    ;; encode-number
+    ;; encode-seq
+    ;; encode-date
+    ;; encode-bool
+    ;; encode-named
+    ;; encade-map
+    ;; encade-symbol

+    ;; Then you can use encode from the custom namespace as normal (encode (java.awt.Color.
+1 2 3))
+    ;; => "java.awt.Color[r=1,g=2,b=3]"

+    ;; Custom encoders can also be removed:
+    (remove-encoder java.awt.Color)

+    ;; Decoding remains the same, you are responsible for doing custom decoding.

+Custom (slower) and Core (faster) encoding can be mixed and matched by requiring both namespaces and using the custom one only when you need to encode custom classes.
+The API methods for cheshire.core and cheshire.custom are exactly the same (except for add-encoder and remove-encoder in the custom namespace).

 There are also a few aliases for commonly used functions:

     encode -> generate-string